hturnbull93/bank-node/README.md

 - Extracted the operations used to convert to two decimal places to a separate private helper method, `_asPounds`.
 - Extracted the operation used to convert the amount to pence into a new private helper method, `_toPence`.

+### Withdrawals

+- [x] 3

+> As a Customer,
+> So I can spend my money,
+> I want to be able to withdraw from my account

+Wrote test for withdrawing 100 from an account with 1000, returned string has balance: 900.00.

 <!-- Links -->